 Second Mortgage Rates: Getting the Most Competitive Rates

 Second mortgage rates and terms differ by lenders.
 Compare your options to find the one that best fits your budget and goals.

 Keep in mind that as with your original mortgage, certain factors like credit history and debt will come into play when determining your rates.
 You’ll also need some equity.
 Bridges says, “The way to get the best rate on a second mortgage is simply to have a strong credit score, a low debt-to-income ratio and equity in the home after the second mortgage is acquired.”

 While there are many benefits to having a second mortgage, it is still incurring debt.
 You'll have to weigh the pros and cons to decide if it’s your best decision.
 In many cases, it could be.

 “From a financial planning standpoint, a second mortgage is a good idea when the homeowner has a significantly lower rate on their first mortgage than the current market,” Scott Bridges says.
 “Imagine you have a 3% first mortgage and need $100,000 to consolidate debt or do home improvements.
 Right now it’s typically smarter for homeowners to utilize the second mortgage to tap into their equity instead of refinancing their entire loan balance to today’s 6 to 7% rate range.”

 Exploring Your Options for a Second Mortgage

 The bottom line is that while second mortgages are common and convenient, it’s important to determine if they’re a good fit for you.
-If you are ready to apply, get started by contacting a Pennymac Loan Officer to learn more about the second mortgage options available to you.
+If you’re ready to apply, get started by contacting a Pennymac Loan Expert to learn more about the second mortgage options available to you.